The Indian Army Broke the Back of the Ottoman and Japanese Empires and This Needs to Be Publicised

 The west knows that the Indian army is among the largest army in the world.
-They see it as a counterpoise to China, but the average American is not aware of the heritage of the Indian army.
-The Indian army before 1947 was known as the British Indian army but for all practical purposes was an Indian-staffed force with soldiers from the martial races of the sub-continent.
-The army consisted of Sikhs, Rajputs, Punjabi Muslims, Gurkhas, and Garwalis.
-It was a seasoned fighting force and in both wars played a more than significant role in the defeat of the enemies of the Allies led by the USA.
+Presently it is the second-largest standing army, next only to China.
+It is a counterpoise to China, but the average American is not aware of the heritage of the Indian army.
+The Indian army before 1947, was known as the British Indian army but for all practical purposes was an Indian-staffed force with soldiers from the martial races of the sub-continent.
+The army consisted of Sikhs, Rajputs, Punjabi Muslims, Gurkhas, and Garhwal.
+It was a seasoned fighting force and both wars saw it play more than a significant role in the defeat of the enemies of the Allies led by the USA.

 The west, however, glosses over the contribution of the Indian army though now historians are stating the palpable truth that the war against the Ottoman Empire in WWI and the Japanese in Asia during WW II could not have been won without the Indian army.
 True, in the European theater the Russians played a part but outside that theater on the ground, it was the Indian soldier who confronted the enemy.